akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_In_Mission_Manual.md

-# BriefingRoom for DCS World - User in mission manual
+# User in mission manual
 __Last Edited: 23/12/2021__

 This manual contains everything you need to know to play a mission generated in BriefingRoom